olasunkanmimariam/COVID19_Analysis_using_excel/Capstone project/README.md

 Creating new measures (total flight distance, total flight duration, average flight distance, count of delayed and non-delayed flights)
 The percentage of delayed and non-delayed flights, etc.

+Re-encoding of the delayed column to 1: Delayed, 0: Not Delayed

 Extraction of flight location for the 'airport from' and 'airport to'